filamentphp/filamentphp.com/content/plugins/ralphjsmit-onboarding-manager-pro.md

 #### Marking the wizard as completed

 Don't forget the use the `->completeIf()` method to specify when the wizardstep has been completed.
-Otherwise your users might be locked into the wizard forever.
+Otherwise, your users might be locked into the wizard forever.

 ```php
 ->completeIf(fn () => user()->plan_id !== null)